metio/terraform-provider-k8s/docs/data-sources/rc_app_stacks_runtime_component_v1_manifest.md

 Optional:

-- `app_protocol` (String) The application protocol for this port.This field follows standard Kubernetes label syntax.Un-prefixed names are reserved for IANA standard service names (as perRFC-6335 and https://www.iana.org/assignments/service-names).Non-standard protocols should use prefixed names such asmycompany.com/my-custom-protocol.
+- `app_protocol` (String) The application protocol for this port.This is used as a hint for implementations to offer richer behavior for protocols that they understand.This field follows standard Kubernetes label syntax.Valid values are either:* Un-prefixed protocol names - reserved for IANA standard service names (as perRFC-6335 and https://www.iana.org/assignments/service-names).* Kubernetes-defined prefixed names:  * 'kubernetes.io/h2c' - HTTP/2 over cleartext as described in https://www.rfc-editor.org/rfc/rfc7540  * 'kubernetes.io/ws'  - WebSocket over cleartext as described in https://www.rfc-editor.org/rfc/rfc6455  * 'kubernetes.io/wss' - WebSocket over TLS as described in https://www.rfc-editor.org/rfc/rfc6455* Other protocols should use implementation-defined prefixed names such asmycompany.com/my-custom-protocol.
 - `name` (String) The name of this port within the service.
 This must be a DNS_LABEL.All ports within a ServiceSpec must have unique names.
 When consideringthe endpoints for a Service, this must match the 'name' field in theEndpointPort.Optional if only one ServicePort is defined on this service.
 - `node_port` (Number) The port on each node on which this service is exposed when type isNodePort or LoadBalancer.
 Usually assigned by the system.
 If a value isspecified, in-range, and not in use it will be used, otherwise theoperation will fail.
 If not specified, a port will be allocated if thisService requires one.
 If this field is specified when creating aService which does not need it, creation will fail.
 This field will bewiped when updating a Service to no longer need it (e.g. changing typefrom NodePort to ClusterIP).More info: https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport
 - `protocol` (String) The IP protocol for this port.
 Supports 'TCP', 'UDP', and 'SCTP'.Default is TCP.